narrowendrun/sherlog/README.md

 An innovative web application designed to emulate a switch CLI for streamlined interaction with tech-support files.
 It allows users to effortlessly upload and run switch commands with advanced features such as tab autocompletion, command prompts using ‘?’, Linux-style piping and ‘intuitive search’.

+A modified version of sherlog is present at Arista Networks as an internal tool that has the added functionality of pulling files from a central repository.

 ## Features

 - upload your tech-support file(s) (.gz and .log)